 Random Acts of Art are special workshops and classes offered to novice artists wanting to delve into highlighted themes often relating to exhibitions currently on view at the museum.
 Classes can vary from a large variety of styles and mediums including watercolor, clay, mixed media and sculpture.
 For ages 16 and up only.
 Advance registration required.
 Check out the schedule for upcoming Random Acts of Art workshop!

 This program offers a variety of video presentations and local speakers discussing topics geared to provoke the interest of the inquisitive active adult.
 Enjoy free coffee and snacks while engaging in in-depth conversations.
-Join us on the 2nd and 4th Tuesday of the month at 10:30am.
 See schedule for upcoming discussion topics, video presentation and or speakers.

 Special Members only yoga classes are held most Wednesday mornings at 8am in the Museum.
 Enjoy a relaxing 50 minute long experience taught by a certified yoga instructor.
 Call the Museum to become a member or for more details about this program.